zokam1411/milestone-project-3/README.md

 ### Future features:

-**Sort:**  I would lke to implement sort option that will sort ads by category, price, date added.
+**Sort:**  I would like to implement sort options that will sort ads by category, price, and date.

-**Watch ad:** I would like to implement this feature to save ads created by others so user can have quick access to this ads.
+**Watch ad:** I would like to implement a feature to save favorite ads created by others users, so that users can have quick access to ads.

 **Message system:** I would like to implement internal message system where users can message to each other.

 **Feedback:** I would like to implement feedback system so the users can score each other, depends how the transaction went.

+#### Features left for implementation (features required by this release but they were not implemented due to time)

+- Preview of the uploaded images in the client-side.
+- Image validation in the back-end.
+Images are not been validated when sent to the back-end by their content-type.
+- Integration with Travis for CI/CD and unit-test.

 <div align="center"><p style="text-align: center"><a href="#top">Back to top ⬆️</a></p></div>